 - Gently toss the blueberries in and then fold them into the batter,

-- Divide the batter among the prepared muffin cups.
-Bake for 16 to 18 minutes and a toothpick inserted in the center, comes out clean.
+- Divide the mixture among the prepared muffin cups.
+Bake for 16 to 18 minutes and a toothpick inserted in the center comes out clean.

 - Remove from oven, and let cool in the pan for 5 to 10 minutes, then transfer to a rack to cool completely.